Triumphs & Tears…Over 30 Years of Caring

 Six months later, on October 29, 1989, the Gold Coast Environment Centre became a reality, with its base at Currumbin Wildlife Sanctuary.
 The member groups grew and so did general membership.
 Later, the name was changed to include the hinterland and it became Gold Coast and Hinterland Environment Centre, then Council.
 “Gecko” (coined around 1995), as it is now affectionately called, has always been run by management committees of many dedicated people.

 From 2002 to 2012, Gecko employed a manager and administrative officer to undertake the day-to-day running of the organisation.
-The Management Committee was free to frame the policy, but also worked hands-on in the many teams that make up Gecko.
+The Management Committee was free to frame the policy, but also worked hands with the many teams that make up Gecko’s organisation.
 Then, with the global financial downturn, funds tightened.
 We could no longer employ a full-time manager and assistant.
 It was the strong volunteer base of the organisation that ensured the high morale and commitment necessary to continue to implement Gecko’s policies, despite that setback.
 Today, the highly-motivated hands-on Management Committee, together with enthusiastic volunteers, provides an exceptional community service to the Gold Coast.

 In 1991 Gecko moved from the main Sanctuary building to a shed that was enthusiastically rehabilitated by Gecko volunteers.
 There Gecko’s work thrived, despite the odd flood, until in 1995 it bought what’s now Gecko House from the Currumbin Country Women’s Association (CWA) with the help of a donation of half the modest price from then-GCCC Councillor, Peter Turner.
 So, from its start in 1924 as the second Currumbin State School, the building morphed into the home of Lions Club and CWA before it transitioned to the Gold Coast and Hinterland Environment Council headquarters.